 CAT WISDOM CARDS: I generally don’t read for people under 18 except for very rare circumstances.
 Invariably, however, people bring their children to psychic fairs and sometimes the child wants their very own reading.
 I allow them to pull a card from this deck and we interpret it together.
 The deck has 45 cards and is illustrated with pictures of ridiculously cute kittens doing — well, what kittens do, along with the occasional puppy, squirrel, fish or bird.
 The keywords are also matched to a child’s understanding: playtime, stretch yourself, and don’t worry are good examples.
 Because this deck has NO scary images, unlike most other decks, the child can have a reading experience with me without fear of nightmares later on.
 (For you folks who speak Woof better than Meow, there is a matching Dog Wisdom deck featuring equally ridiculously cute puppies.)

 If you like any of these descriptions, then by all means get one (or more) for yourself.
-You will be able to order them through our Amazon Resources page (coming soon)!
+Decks are doorways to both inner and outer magic — explore and enjoy!